Increasing alcohol limits in Utah beer gets Senate support

-The Utah Senate is approving a proposal to raise low alcohol limits for beer sold at grocery and convenience stores.
+A proposal to raise low alcohol limits for beer sold at Utah grocery and convenience stores easily got a first nod of approval from the state Senate on Monday, despite opposition from the influential Mormon church and a number of local brewers.

-The measure easily passed on Monday even though it's opposed by the influential Church of Jesus Christ of Latter-day Saints and local brewers who say it unfairly upends their business model.

-Most other states have shed similar limitations, spurring some large brewers to stop making lower-alcohol products for a diminished market of just two states.
+The vote comes as most other states shed the limits, spurring some large brewers to stop making lower-alcohol products for a diminished market.

+Republican sponsor Sen. Jerry Stevenson said that's bad news for many business owners, especially in rural areas where beer sales make up a large part of convenience-store revenues.

+"I don't believe we're changing the paradigm here.
+People who are going to be irresponsible are going to do that anyway," he said.

 Sign Up and Save